Index of

 MT: So this is done in self-interest, really.
 What a paradox.

-world of no language, no form, no rank, where God IS, where nothing
+no rank, where God IS, where nothing else is.

 MT: God IS.
 Thank you.